mysql supports the following options, which

 --safe-updateson the command line.
 See Section 18.104.22.168, “mysql Tips”, for more information about this option.

 Do not send passwords to the server in old (pre-4.1) format.
 This prevents connections except for servers that use the newer password format.

 As of MySQL 5.7.5, this option is deprecated and will be removed in a future MySQL release.
 It is always enabled and attempting to disable it (

 --secure-auth=0) produces an error.
 Before MySQL 5.7.5, this option is enabled by default but can be disabled.Note

-The path name to a file containing the server RSA public key.
+The path name to a file containing a client-side copy of the public key required by the server for RSA key pair-based password exchange.
 The file must be in PEM format.
-The public key is used for RSA encryption of the client password for connections to the server made using accounts that authenticate with the
+This option applies to clients that authenticate with the

-sha256_passwordplugin.
-This option is ignored for client accounts that do not authenticate with that plugin.
-It is also ignored if password encryption is not needed, as is the case when the client connects to the server using an SSL connection.
+sha256_passwordauthentication plugin.
+This option is ignored for accounts that do not authenticate with one of those plugins.
+It is also ignored if RSA-based password exchange is not used, as is the case when the client connects to the server using a secure connection.